AstrobioMike/AstrobioMike.github.io/R/basics.md

 <br>

 # Reading in and writing out data
-Most of the time when working with R you're going to want to read in some data, do some stuff to it, and then write out something else to a new file that will then go on to live a wonderous and full life beyond the R environment.
+Most of the time when working with R we're going to want to read in some data, do some stuff to it, and then write out something else to a new file that will then go on to live a wonderous and full life beyond the R environment.
 Here we're going to cover the basics of reading in and writing out files.

 <br>